Founder and Trustee:

 Board of Trustees:

-Rosemarie has three lurchers living with her in Hampshire.
+Rosemarie lives in Hampshire with her lurchers.
 Rosemarie is one of our rehoming coordinators dealing with homing enquiries about our dogs and arranging home visits.
 Rosemarie is also the main contact for our foster homes.

 Julia looks after our fundraising; she is a whizz at coming up with original, creative and fun ideas to raise much needed funds - a never ending task!